danbjorn/til/markdown/sqlite-export-as-csv.md

 done you can set `.mode list` to go back to SQLite's default output.

 Note the use of `.headers on`.
 By default SQLite doesn't output headers.
-I find this is generally useful one to have on permanently.
+I find this is generally a useful one to have on permanently.

 You can read more about all this in the
 [output formats documentation](https://sqlite.org/cli.html#changing_output_formats).